 The Department of Health and Human Services Office of the Inspector General found that Medicare Advantage plans wrongly denied 13% of prior authorization requests and 18% of payments.

-Even after Medicare Advantage provided a prior authorization, the insurance company would deny payments and could require the member to reapply for the authorization.
+Even after Medicare Advantage provided a prior authorization, the insurance company would deny payments.
+These corporations could require the member to reapply for the authorization.
 In some cases, denials occurred even with the prior authorizations or other documentation necessary to support the payment.

 Slashing and Rejecting Payments: The Battle for Reimbursement